mixxxdj/manual/source/chapters/user_interface.rst

 Cue Button
 ----------
-If the button is pressed, the play position jumps to an existing :term:`Cue point <cue>` on the track or sets a new one, depending on whether a track is playing or not.
-If you have not set any custom cues yet, the default point is at the track's beginning.
+If the button is pressed while the track is playing, the play position jumps to the :term:`Cue point <cue>` on the track and the track is paused.
+Once the track is paused at the :term:`Cue point <cue>` you can preview it by holding the Cue Button.
+If you have not moved the :term:`Cue point <cue>` yet, the default point is at the track's beginning.

+.. seealso:: The actual behaviour of the Cue button dependes on the
+             selected cue mode described here: :ref:`using-cue-modes`.

 Setting Cue points
 ^^^^^^^^^^^^^^^^^^

-* **While playing**: The Cue point is set via :ref:`interface-play-pause`.
+The Cue point is moved according to the selected Cue mode.
-  A right-click on the button places a Cue point at the current play position on the track, and a :ref:`Cue marker <interface-waveform>` appears on the waveforms.

-* **While stopped**: Clicking on the Cue button places a Cue point at the current play position on the track, and a Cue marker appears on the waveforms.
-  The existing cue point will be replaced.
+.. seealso:: You will find details here: :ref:`using-cue-modes`.

 Every track has a Cue point, by default on its beginning.
 Unlike with :ref:`Hotcues <interface-hotcues>`, you can't delete, but only move Cue points.